Wondering which synthetic chemicals to avoid in your cosmetics and personal care products? It’s a little tricky to figure out.

-OK, this info-graphic really annoys me.
-I mean, I served my family mashed potatoes for dinner last night!
-It was created to illustrate a point often made by the scientific community; that everything at its core is a chemical, and that manmade chemicals are as safe as natural ones… in small doses.
-Could someone get cancer from eating pears just as easily as they could from using, on average, 9 formaldehyde-releasing personal care products every day for most of their lives?
+This info-graphic was created to illustrate a point often reinforced by the scientific community; that everything at its core is a chemical, which is true.
+I take issue, though, when this fact is used to promote the notion that manmade chemicals as safe as natural ones… in small doses.
+As though a human being could get cancer from eating (formaldehyde-containing) pears just as easily as they could from using, on average, 9 formaldehyde-releasing personal care products every day for most of their lives.

-For this post, I’m discussing the top 10 chemicals you should highly avoid.
+For this post, I’m discussing the top 10 chemicals to avoid ingesting through your skin.
 I’m not talking about eating pears and apple seeds.
-I’m talking about toxic chemicals hiding in plain sight.
-They are known carcinogens, disrupt the endocrine system, and are especially bad for children and pregnant women.
-Here’s a question: Why are companies allowed to use them on us?
+I’m talking about harmful chemicals hiding in plain sight.
+They are known carcinogens.
+They disrupt the endocrine system, and are especially bad for children, teens, and pregnant women.
+Here’s a question: Why are companies allowed to use them?

 1. PARABENS Widely used as preservatives in many cosmetic products.
 They are oestrogen-mimickers and are associated with increased risk of breast cancer.
 These chemicals are absorbed through the skin and have been identified in biopsy samples from breast tumours!